-After three years of development the new graphical user interface VisPER (for Visual PERMAS) has been announced on the PERMAS Users' Conference early April 2008 in Stuttgart.
-The current version is VisPER Version 18 which is available with PERMAS Version 18.
+The initial version of the new graphical user interface VisPER (for Visual PERMAS) has been announced on the PERMAS Users' Conference early April 2008 in Stuttgart.
+The current version is VisPER Version 19 which is available together with PERMAS Version 19.